danielmir3329/Transforming-a-RAG-pipeline-into-an-AI-Agent/README.md

----
-title: "Transforming a RAG Pipeline into an AI Agent"
-output: github_document
----

 # Transforming a RAG Pipeline into an AI Agent

 This project demonstrates how to evolve a basic large language model chatbot into a more capable **AI agent** by gradually introducing **retrieval-augmented generation (RAG)**, **query rewriting**, **optional retrieval decisions**, and **tool-based retrieval workflows**.
 The notebook walks through the full progression from a simple chatbot with no retrieval to a more agentic system that can decide when to search for information, rewrite user questions for better document retrieval, and use external context to generate stronger answers.